Best daily deals

 No glowing LED lights here.

 The headset features an array of on-ear buttons and dials to give you all the control you need.
 On the left headphone, there’s a power button, volume dial, and mic mute switch, and the right headphone features a button for pairing and a dial to control game and chat audio balance.
 With the Razer Kaira Pro, the addition of a Bluetooth button makes the controls feel cluttered, and it’s easy to forget what button is located where.
-Even losing just the one button dramatically improves things in this regard with the regular Kaira Wireless.
+Even losing just one button dramatically improves things in this regard with the regular Kaira Wireless.

 Does the Kaira Wireless come with software?